COSCO SPEC 3 APPs

 Vision workshop

-By interviewing their clients, suppliers, employee, and their senior management, to understand their expectations for the APP, their current business workflow, and the client‘s long-term business goal.
+We interviewed COSCO’s clients, suppliers, employees, and senior management to understand expectations for the app, current workflows, and long-term business goals.

 -